MC 2

 · CMS ENCYCLOPEDIA includes the text of HAW's outgoing correspondence generated by the Correspondence Management System (CMS) from 1977-1982.

-LEGISLATION FILES principally pertains to bills, including private bills, introduced or co-sponsored by HAW.
+LEGISLATION FILES principally pertains to bills, including private bills, introduced or co-sponsored by HAW during his years in the Senate.
 In addition to printed bills, the files often include draft bills, correspondence from other legislators, remarks, reference material, and/or staff notes.
 The series also contains HAW co-signed letters and correspondence to HAW from other Senators ("Dear Colleague letters") regarding bills which HAW chose not to co-sponsor.
+BRIEFING MATERIALS includes documents used by HAW as preparation for hearings, meetings, and on other occasions.
+VOTING HISTORY & LEGISLATIVE ACTIVITY REPORTS includes records of HAW's votes on legislation and bills he introduced or co-sponsored.
+HOUSE OF REPRESENTATIVES OFFICE FILES includes bills, subject files, correspondence, and press releases dating from HAW's years in the House.

 CAMPAIGN FILES includes materials relating principally to HAW's bids for election and re-election to the House and Senate, and includes the subject files maintained by assistant Robert Barrie in preparation for HAW's first Senate race in 1958.
 CAMPAIGN FILES also includes HAW's files from his leadership position in Robert Meyner's 1957 gubernatorial race.